Secret Affair: Career

 Formed after the demise of the CBS Records signed power pop band New Hearts, singer Ian Page and guitarist David Cairns spent the second half of 1978 writing songs that would form the basis of the first two Secret Affair albums.

 After spending January 1979 demoing songs, Page and Cairns enlisted the services of bassist Dennis Smith from the power pop band Advertising and Young Bucks drummer Seb Shelton.
 Saxophone player Dave Winthrop, originally playing with the group in his capacity as a session musician, would join as a full-time member of the band later in the year.

 After the demise of the group in 1982, Cairns went on to form a band called Flag, with Archie Brown from The Bureau and signed a recording contract in the US.
 He subsequently teamed up with Scottish singer Alan King in Walk on Fire, writing the majority of the band's material and playing keyboards on tours.
 Signing to MCA in the US, the band released the album Blind Faith in 1990 and toured supporting Foreigner, Nils Lofgren and Dan Reed Network, before Cairns joined Gibson Guitars USA as Special Projects and Events manager.
 Page released two solo singles before leaving the music industry.
-Having departed the band in late 1980, drummer Seb Shelton most notably joined up with Kevin Rowland's Dexys Midnight Runners and enjoyed success with them between 1980 and 1982.
+Having departed the band in late 1980, drummer Seb Shelton joined Kevin Rowland's Dexys Midnight Runners and enjoyed success with them between 1980 and 1982.